ibrahima1289/kura-labs-academy/Tier-3 app/README.md

    ![](images/tier3-8.PNG)

-   * Copy the command above and paste it into the command line interface.
+   * Copy the command above and paste it into the command line interface as shown below.

    ![](images/tier3-9.PNG)